ivanovpetr/ustimator/README.md

  ```

 ### Ethereum RPC endpoint
-In may need to specify ethereum RPC url to connect to the network
+You may need to specify ethereum RPC url to connect to the network

 For this purpose use flag `--eth-rpc`